OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 specifies how the window is displayed.

-To minimize the PowerShell console, `ShowWindowAsync` uses the `Get-Process` cmdlet with the `$PID` automatic variable to get the process that is hosting the current PowerShell session.
+To minimize the PowerShell console, `ShowWindowAsync` uses the `Get-Process` cmdlet with the `$PID` automatic variable to get the process that's hosting the current PowerShell session.
 Then it uses the **MainWindowHandle** property of the current process and a value of `2`, which represents the `SW_MINIMIZE` value.